MtnDewIt/Shader-Debug-Files/README.md

 # Explicit Shaders
 Out of the 110 explicit shaders included by default within MS23 / ElDewrito, 78 of them will compile perfectly fine by default.

-Out of the 78 that do compile, 33 of them do exhibit differences between the shader data generated and the data that exists in MS23 / ElDewrito.
+Out of the 78 that do compile, 33 of them exhibit differences between the shader data generated and the data that exists in MS23 / ElDewrito.

-There are also 12 shaders which lack existing shader code by default, and thus are unabled to be compiled.
+There are also 12 shaders that lack existing shader code by default, and thus are unable to be compiled.

 Out of these 12 shaders, 10 are completely unknown, and thus do not currently have functional shader code.
 #